Slowvik/Problem_3_AQ/README.md

 7. The main.cpp file contains sample operations performed and timed using the system clock.

 Known Issues
 > If the version_queue is declared within a scope (inside main), allocation/resizing fails at around ~50,000 elements.
-To navigate around this, it is advised to declare the version_queue OUTSIDE the scope as a global variable (if large queue sizes are required)
+To navigate around this, it is advised to declare the version_queue OUTSIDE the scope as a global variable (if large queue sizes are required).
+Currently successfully tested with upto 10,000,000 integers in global scope.